-Using a Ponto sound processor on a Softband is a preoperative hearing solution.
+Using a Ponto sound processor on a soft band is a pre-operative hearing solution.
 The benefit provided will increase when the processor is connected to an implant.
 A child can be considered for the implant once their bone volume and quality is sufficient, which can vary from child to child.
-Please refer to page 17 of this manual for more detailed information.
+Please see page 17 of this manual for more detailed information.